Tongyu-Yan012/Creative-coding-major-project/README.md

 # Flowering-apple-tree pic
 ![an image of the scream](readmeImages/flowering-apple-tree.jpg)
 //This is the Piet Mondrian artwork in which shows tree branches growing in a disodered way.
 Compared with the image of the rational-look Anwar Jalal Shemza Apple Tree image, it shows a different way of vivid and tension of nature life.
+# Idea of animation
+### Round apples appear first in dots, and the lines expand from the center, stretching like branches and gradually forming a whole tree.
+### Let the apples rotate around the branch and grow upward.